davidpanderson/noah/xword/xw.md

 # XW: a filler for generalized crossword grids

-XW is a program that, given a word list and a crossword puzzle grid, finds all the ways the grid can be filled with words from the list.
+XW is a C++ library that, given a word list and a crossword puzzle grid, finds all the ways the grid can be filled with words from the list.

 ## Generalized grids